wso2/docs-ob-toolkit-berlin/en/docs/learn/api-security.md

 validating the transport layer certificate a TPP has obtained.

 ###Role validation
-According to the [Open Banking Standard - UK](https://www.openbanking.org.uk/about-us/glossary/), TPPs have roles for the services they provide.
+According to the NextGenPSD2 specification, TPPs have roles for the services they provide.
 The TPP’s role is defined in their transport certificate (QWAC certificate that they obtain from an NCA), which WSO2 Open Banking checks in the API and Dynamic Client Registration flows.
 If the role exists in the transport certificate, WSO2 Open Banking allows the TPP to invoke the API.